Best Things To Do with NYC Kids: October GoList

 Halloween — Citywide

-We can't curate a list of the best things to do with kids in October without highlighting Halloween!
-But there are so many parades, parties and celebrations around town throughout the month, it's impossible to pick just one.
+We can't curate a list of the best things to do with kids in October without mentioning Halloween!
+But there are so many parades, parties, and celebrations around town it's impossible to pick just one.
 That's why we have an entire Halloween Guide.
-We'll be updating our annual posts about Halloween parades, no-cost Halloween events and the top Halloween celebrations for NYC kids over the next few weeks.
-Make sure you browse our Halloween Guide for even more fun.
+Our annual posts about Halloween parades, FREE Halloween events, and the top Halloween celebrations for NYC kids have got you covered like a sheet on a ghost.

 NYC always has so many incredible things going on, it's difficult to choose.
-So here are 10 more cool events (mostly FREE) that are worth considering for your October calendar.
-Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.
+So here are 10 additional cool events that are worth considering for your October calendar.